Study Abroad Guidelines

 The Sciences Po and HKU programs take place over the entire 3L year and students may obtain up to 27 credits for work completed while on those programs.

-In order to conditionally pre-approve your classwork for 12 credits, Penn Law disseminates a Course Form that must be returned no later than one week after the start of the semester.
+In order to conditionally pre-approve your classwork for 12 credits, the Law School disseminates a Course Form that must be returned no later than one week after the start of the semester.
 While still in the add/drop window, students are required to supply information on all courses, including descriptions, methods of evaluation, and minutes of instruction.

 In rare cases, students may be permitted to take fewer than 12 credits.
 However, this exception is granted during the study abroad application phase and cannot be arranged after you have matriculated at your study abroad program.